Behind Prison Walls

 Visiting writers cannot shake hands directly, cannot hand out items without approval, and must keep watch of any potential outbursts or aggressiveness.
 The same rules apply to walking into an animal shelter: don’t stick your fingers in the cage, walk calmly, don’t offer food …. you get the idea.

 Inmates are coached on behavior to qualify into the writing program.
 Only 20 to a class.
-The waiting list is growing as more inmates hear about the writing program.
+It was no surprise to hear that the waiting list was growing as more inmates heard about the writing program.
 Working on their best behavior, inclusion requires respect, good behavior at all times, and the knowledge of a long waiting list.
 You screw up, you’re out.

 Cut Intimidation with a Knife

 At that time, the supervisor of educational programs was my other “female” friendly face.
-She knows how to move the guys around, discipline them, and encourage them.
+She knew how to move the guys around, discipline them, and encourage them.
 We do have other female writers in our volunteer program.
 They feel as intimidated as the men.
 Guest authors feel the tension immediately.
-They haven’t had the time to assimilate the overwhelming feeling of despair and become comfortable in their new surroundings.
+They haven’t had the time to assimilate the overwhelming feeling of despair and feel less threatened in their new surroundings.
 Inmates know how privileged they are to share space with the outsiders.
 We can’t always know what roams through the inmates’ brains.
-The fact that respect for each other motivates them to respect the programs is crucial to their safety, and … for the volunteers who step out of the box and into theirs.
+The fact that respect for each other motivates them to respect the programs is crucial to their safety, and —for the volunteers— who step out of the box and into theirs.

 The Prison Prose Project in still a viable form of creative education.
-Continuing now since October and having added a second meeting per month, plus guest authors who share their innermost writing secrets.
+Still on hold, the project added a second meeting per month, but appears to be in mothballs now.
 Inmates are now sharing some of their work and testing the outside waters, so to speak.
 They’re curious about marketing and publishing, how to get their families on the outside to learn what developing a book really means.
 Hope is palpable.
-It can emerge as a book, a short story collection or memoirs.
-I’m continuing in the project, even with occasional lock-downs that delay us, and for me, using this time to generate new sparks of inspiration from an extremely different viewpoint.
+It can emerge as a book, a short story collection or memoir.
+I was continuing in the project, even with occasional lock-downs that delay us, and for me, using this time to generate new sparks of inspiration from an extremely different viewpoint.
+I was hopeful, but it’s not gaining any interest today.

 The program has since been placed on hold and those who are waiting for the formality of starting the program again must wait for a new cadre of administrators who will consider the merits of letting the Incarcerated Authors — as they call themselves — have another chance to make an impression in their lives with the satisfaction of writing and even publishing their books.